Waveforms and Fluxes of Generic Extreme-Mass-Ratio Inspirals with a Spinning Secondary: Introduction

 Since the detected signal will persist for about one year, e.g., $\sim 1/\epsilon$ cycles for the orbit motion, the leading-order simulation named adiabatic approximation (0PA) should involve $\omega^{(0)}_{\alpha}$ and $\epsilon G^{(1)}_{\lambda}$.
 And the subleading-order effects are $\epsilon \omega^{(1)}_{\alpha}$ and $\epsilon^2G^{(2)}_{\lambda}$, named the first post-adiabatic approximation (1PA).
 By Lindblom's criteria \cite{Lindblom2008}, the 1PA simulation should fulfill the precision requirement of future detection.

 Ignoring the perturbation of the background metric, the motion of the test body is described by the Dixon laws \cite{Dixon1970,Dixon1974}.
-For compact objects (such as the BH), the zero-order term is the geodesic motion, which contributes to $\mathcal{O}(\epsilon^0)$, and the spin of the compact object ($s$, named the secondary spin, as the spin of SMBH, $a$ is named the primary spin) contributes to at $\mathcal{O}(\epsilon)$.
+For compact objects (such as the BH), the zero-order term is the geodesic motion, which contributes to $\mathcal{O}(\epsilon^0)$, and the spin of the compact object ($s$, named the secondary spin, as the spin of SMBH, $a$, is named the primary spin) contributes to at $\mathcal{O}(\epsilon)$.
 Other higher-pole moments should contribute to $\mathcal{O}(\epsilon^2)$.
 When it comes to the gravitational perturbation induced by the secondary body (i.e., the self-force effect), Ref.~\cite{Harte2012} showed that the motion still follows the same equation as a test body, but in an effective metric instead of the background metric.
 Thus, considering the extreme mass ratio $\epsilon$, the geodesic motion should contribute to the $\mathcal{O}(\epsilon)$ self-force effect, including the dissipative part and the conservative one.
 While the secondary spin should contribute to the $\mathcal{O}(\epsilon^2)$ self-force effect.
 For the 1PA approximation, we should take into account all the $\mathcal{O}(\epsilon)$ self-force effects and the dissipative part of the $\mathcal{O}(\epsilon^2)$ one, so other higher-pole moments can be safely discarded.

 In this paper, we concentrate on the effect of the secondary spin instead of the full 1PA effect, i.e., only the dissipative self-force effects are taken into account.
 Specifically speaking, although $s/M \sim \epsilon \ll 1$, we will handle these two approximations separately and take their linear approximations respectively.
 Practically speaking, we compute the linear metric perturbation induced by the orbit of the Mathison-Papapetrous-Dixon (MPD) equation \cite{mathisson1937neue,Papapetrou1951} (which is the dipole approximation of the Dixon law) with the linear-spin approximation, and then make use of this to compute the inspiral, i.e., orbit-averaged evolution of the constants of motion.
+This approach can be regarded as an adiabatic prescription of a spinning particle.

 The secondary spin is an interesting and significant component in the EMRI system, not only because it is necessary for the 1PA simulation but also because it can reveal certain important characteristics of the EMRI system.
 As Ref.~\cite{Cui2025} showed, the secondary spin can be used to distinguish dry (loss cone) EMRIs (where the secondary BHs were born in the collapse of individual massive stars and are of low spin) and Hills EMRIs (where the secondary BHs are remnants of massive star binaries and the secondary spins follow a bimodal distribution).
 Besides, Ref.~\cite{Piovano2020,XuLujia2025} suggested that the secondary spin may also be used to distinguish the stellar-mass BH from other kinds of compact objects.
 This is why we first focus our attention on the secondary spin in the 1PA effect.